MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

 ## What I'm doing in this repository?

 <p style='text-align: justify;'>
-This repository is dedicated to trainig a model for classification of samples with the lowest number of miRNAs as possible.
-To do so, at the first step, Random Forest and Gradiant Boost classifiers were selected because of thier well-known power in handeling tabular data.
+This repository is about training a model for the classification of samples with the lowest number of miRNAs possible.
+To do so, at the first step, Random Forest and Gradient Boost classifiers were selected because of their well-known power in handling tabular data.
 </p>

 ### Pre-Processing:

 <p style='text-align: justify;'>
-The necessary libraries and the data have been loaded, and some minor edits have been made on the data.
-In the current format, '0' value in the SD column represents Healthy and '1' represents MI.
+ The necessary libraries and the data have been loaded, and some minor edits have been made to the data.
+In the current format, the '0' value in the SD column represents Healthy and '1' represents MI. were selected because of their well-known power in handling tabular data.
 </p>

-[**Question 1:**](#Questions:) <code> As mentioned before there are 62 MI and 94 healthy samples.
-Is this an imbalence data?
-Generally what are the criteria for detecting balanced and imbalanced data? and what is the best approch for hadeling this challege? </code>
+<a href="#Questions"> **Question 1:** </a> <code> As mentioned before there are 62 samples are available for MI and 94 samples for the healthy group.
+Is this an imbalance data?
+Generally, what are the criteria for detecting balanced and imbalanced data? and what is the best approach for handling this challenge? </code>

 <p style='text-align: justify;'>
-In the begining the dataframe checked for highly corelataed features (> 0.8 or < -0.8) and nothing has been found.
-In order to visulizing the expression profile of all miRNAs, a boxplot is represented. ??.
+In the beginning, the dataframe checked for highly correlated features (> 0.8 or < -0.8) and nothing has been found.
+To visualize the expression profile of all miRNAs, a boxplot is represented. ??.
 As it is clear from the <a href="#boxplot"> boxplot </a>, the data is not normalized and contain some outliers.
 </p>

 <p align="center">